 The MBA is accredited for a period of five years (from October 2018) by the peak industry bodies, CPA, CA ANZ and IPA.
-CMI (London) is currently reviewing this program for accreditation.

 The Course Advisory Committee (CAC), a standing committee of the Academic Senate takes an active role in reviewing the quality of teaching, learning, research and research training.